JonahDW/MeerKAT-widebeam/README.md

 ## mkat_widebandpbcor.py

 Calculate and apply primary beam correction for wideband data using primary beams and multiple frequencies.
 These can be generated using katbeam, or a series of primary beam images can be given at different frequencies.
-These are fit with the desired number of Taylor terms and applied to the corresponding Taylor term images.
+In standard mode, these are fit with the desired number of Taylor terms and applied to the corresponding Taylor term images.
 If the number of Taylor terms is two or more, a spectral index image is automatically generated.
 The procedure to do the primary beam correction is meant to emulate the procedure as it is done in the CASA [`widebandpbcor`](https://casa.nrao.edu/docs/taskref/widebandpbcor-task.html) task.
+If using the `wsclean_mfs` option, it's assumed the images were created using the [WSClean](https://wsclean.readthedocs.io/en/latest/) MFS imaging mode, and a weighted primary beam is created using the weights from the individual spectral windows.

 ```
-usage: mkat_widebandpbcor.py [-h] [--model MODEL [MODEL ...]]
+usage: mkat_widebandpbcor.py [-h] [--wsclean_mfs] [--model MODEL]
+                             [--model_images MODEL_IMAGES [MODEL_IMAGES ...]]
-                             [--nterms NTERMS] [--freqs FREQS [FREQS ...]]
+                             [--nterms NTERMS] [--write_beams]
-                             [-b BAND] [-t THRESH] [-T]
+                             [--freqs FREQS [FREQS ...]] [-b BAND] [-t THRESH]
-                             [--alpha_thresh ALPHA_THRESH]
+                             [-T] [--alpha_thresh ALPHA_THRESH]
                              image_name

 positional arguments:
   image_name            An image to correct.
-Input assumes CASA file
+Standard input assumes CASA file
                         structure, i.e. image_name.image.tt0,
-                        image_name.image.tt1, etc.
+                        image_name.image.tt1.
+If wsclean-mfs is set to true,
+                        wsclean output will be assumed, i.e.
+                        imagename-0000-image.fits, imagename-0001-image.fits
+                        for channel images and imagename-MFS-image.fits for
+                        the mfs image.
+In this case frequencies will be
+                        obtained from the channel images and the freqs option
+                        ignored.

 optional arguments:
   -h, --help            show this help message and exit
-  --model MODEL [MODEL ...]
+  --wsclean_mfs         Assume wsclean mfs weighting scheme instead of Taylor
+                        term images.
+Currently only works with katbeam model.
+  --model MODEL         Which primary beam model to use, options are katbeam,
+                        plumber, and holo(graphic) (default=katbeam).
+  --model_images MODEL_IMAGES [MODEL_IMAGES ...]
+                        If using plumber or holo model, specify files with PB
+                        images to to fit wideband primary beam.
   --nterms NTERMS       Number of Taylor coefficients
+  --write_beams         Write derived beams to fits files (default=do not
+                        write files).
   --freqs FREQS [FREQS ...]
                         If using katbeam, which frequencies (in MHz) to use to
                         generate the primary beam.
 The number of frequencies
                         should be equal or greater than the number of Taylor
                         terms, and for more accurate results should resemble
                         the frequency structure of the data used for your
-                        imaging
+                        imaging (default=1285)
   -b BAND, --band BAND  If using katbeam, specify band for which primary beam
                         model will be used, can be L, UHF, or S (default = L).
   -t THRESH, --threshold THRESH
                         Threshold (at central frequency) below which image
                         pixels will be set to blank values (nan).
 Use to
                         remove areas where the primary beam correction is
-                        large.
+                        large (default=0.3).
   -T, --trim            Trim image outside valid region (set by --threshold)
                         to reduce size.
   --alpha_thresh ALPHA_THRESH
                         Mask all pixels below this flux level in the spectral
-                        index image.
+                        index image (default=0).
 ```

 ## mkat_primary_beam_correct.py